Free New Jersey Solar Incentives: Claim Solar Panels (Open Enrollment)

 Direct profit for homeowners can come through options like the SuSI Program, and others, and residents can register for these programs to qualify for substantial reduction in the cost of solar panels.

 NJ is one of the most taxed states.2 Any option to reduce expenses and increase equity is considerable.
-Over 174,692 households in NJ have solar, putting it 9th in the country.3

 With a 2021 population of 9,261,699 and a 2021 average of 2.66 persons per household, 5.01% of The Garden State’s residents use solar energy.4 In 2021, it was calculated that 7% of total energy production in the state comes from solar.5